Kate's Lion Pride Run

 I will never forget the day Kate came to one of our faculty meetings with a brilliant idea.
 She would raise money to fund a scholarship program--by running farther than most people like to drive--on our school track.
 My students loved the idea and so The Lion Pride Run was born.
 The first year, we started small and focused on local businesses to collect sponsorships.
 Last year, we had the idea of using GoFundMe to reach a bigger audience for Kate’s story--her selfless desire to inspire and provide opportunities for our students.

-This year, with Kate “Aiming for 100,” as the slogan went, we set a goal of raising $100,000 to match her efforts, a far cry from the $5,000 average we raised the previous two years.
+Last year, with Kate “Aiming for 100,” as the slogan went, we set a goal of raising $100,000 to match her efforts, a far cry from the $5,000 average we raised the previous two years.
 We also wanted to broaden our reach in the community.
-Kate and I decided to donate a portion of the money raised (10%) to the Louisa County Children’s Feeding Program that, like the scholarships, would benefit children in this community dealing with hardships.
-This program provides free, nutritious meals during school vacations and weekends, to children who qualify for free and reduced school lunch, but may go hungry when school is not in session.
+Kate and I decided to donate a portion of the money raised to local charities that benefit children in this community dealing with hardships.
 Additionally, my Newspaper and Leadership classes have joined forces to make the run a school and community event.
-A portion of the money (10%) will go back into these programs, to ensure that they are able to support the run for many years to come.
+A portion of the money goes back into these programs, to ensure that they are able to support the run for many years to come.

 Thank you for your support!
 In addition to donating, please share our story with your friends and family to help us spread the word. https://www.gofundme.com/lion-pride-scholarship